Bayesian Optimization in a Billion Dimensions via Random Embeddings

 \subsection{Experimental Setup}

 For all our experiments, we used a single robust version of REMBO that automatically sets its GP's length scale parameter as described in Section~\ref{sec:hyperparameter_opt}.
-For each optimization of the acquisition function, this version runs both DIRECT \cite{Jones:1993} and CMA-ES~\cite{Hansen:2001:CDS:1108839.1108843} and uses the result of the better of the two.
-The code for REMBO, as well as all data used in our experiments will be made publicly available in the near future.
+The code for REMBO, as well as all data used in our experiments is publicly available at \url{https://github.com/ziyuw/rembo}.

-Some of our experiments required substantial computational resources, with the computational expense of each experiment depending mostly on the cost of evaluating the respective blackbox function.
-While the synthetic experiments in Section \ref{exp:billion} only required minutes for each run of each method, optimizing the mixed integer programming solver in Section \ref{exp:mip_opt} required 4-5 hours per run, and optimizing the random forest classifier in Appendix \ref{sec:rf_configuration} required 4-5 days per run.
+Some of our experiments required substantial computational resources, with the computational expense of each experiment depending mostly on the cost of evaluating the respective black-box function.
+While the synthetic experiments in Section \ref{exp:billion} only required minutes for each run of each method, optimizing the mixed integer programming solver in Section \ref{exp:mip_opt} required 4-5 hours per run, and optimizing the random forest classifier in Section \ref{exp:rf_configuration} required 4-5 days per run.
 In total, we used over half a year of CPU time for the experiments in this paper.

-In each experiment, we study the effect of our two methods for increasing REMBO's success rate (see Section \ref{sec:increasing_rembo_success}) by running different numbers of independent REMBO runs with different settings of its internal dimensionality $d$.
+In the first two experiments, we study the effect of our two methods for increasing REMBO's success rate (see Section \ref{sec:increasing_rembo_success}) by running different numbers of independent REMBO runs with different settings of its internal dimensionality $d$.